 “I am innocent, innocent, innocent… I am an innocent man, and something very wrong is taking place tonight.”

-These are the last words of Lionel Herrera, a wrongfully convicted criminal who was executed by lethal injection in 1993.
+These are the last words of Lionel Herrera, fifth in the list of wrongfully convicted criminals who was executed by lethal injection in 1993.
 His case is a very twisted one indeed, and although he was found guilty in January 1982, he filled a petition for writ of habeas corpus in federal court.
 The man was accused of two murders.
 One of them happened on the night of September 29, 1981.
 The victim was a public safety officer, David Rucker, and he was murdered near the Rio Grande Valley highway.
 As it turns out, another police officer called Enrique Carrisalez pulled over a speeding vehicle at approximately the same time and was shot by the driver.
 With his last breath, Carrisalez identified Herrera as the person responsible for his shooting.

 The reason for which it is believed that the man was actually innocent, is the confession of his brother, Raul Herrera, who stated that he was the one responsible for the two murders.
 In several affidavits forwarded by an attorney that represented Herrera’s brother, there was assumed to be more evidence that would exonerate Lionel.
 However, the Supreme Court considered that the new evidence did not violate the Constitution’s 8th Amendment and Herrera was executed.